 “The Koch method is based on exposing the student to full-speed Morse from day one.
 The first lesson starts with just two characters, played in full speed.
 The student must “copy” them (i.e. writing them down or typing them, like in this page).
 Once 90% of the characters are correctly “copied”, the student can go move to the next lesson, where just one more character is added.”

 To clarify, the characters are sent at your desired target speed (e.g. 20 wpm) but inter-character spacing slows the overall rate down to your learning speed (maybe 8 wpm).

 Take the time to watch the following presentation by Ray Burlingame-Goff, G4FON

-We suggest you start with a character speed of 15-20WPM.
+We suggest you start with a character speed of no less than 18-20WPM.
 As Ray recommends, start with the character speed you want to be able to copy.

 Ray’s key points:

 - Learning Morse code is like learning a foreign language

 - Learn at the speed you want copy – you want to hear and understand the code, not check a virtual lookup-table in your mind

 - Establish a practice regime and stick to it